llmos-ai/llmos.ai/docs/upgrade.md

 apiVersion: management.llmos.ai/v1
 kind: Version
 metadata:
-   name: v0.1.1-rc1
+   name: v0.3.0
 spec:
-   minUpgradableVersion: v0.1.0 # The minimum version that can be upgraded to this version
+   minUpgradableVersion: v0.2.0 # The minimum version that can be upgraded to this version
-   kubernetesVersion: v1.31.0+k3s1 # The newer k8s version that is included in the new version
+   kubernetesVersion: v1.33.1+k3s1 # The newer k8s version that is included in the new version
-   releaseDate: "2024-09-30"
+   releaseDate: "2025-08-07"
-   tags: ["preview"]
+   tags: ["stable"]
 EOF
 ```